Kentucky Court Records

 What Are Kentucky Traffic Court Records?

-Kentucky traffic records refer to all legal documents and case files generated as part of the report of events and in-court proceedings related to moving and non-moving violations under the motor vehicle code of Kentucky.
+Kentucky traffic records refer to all legal documents and case files generated in the course of in-court proceedings related to moving and non-moving violations under the Motor Vehicle Code of Kentucky.
+These records aid transparency of the judicial process associated with the prosecution of traffic offenses and are considered a subset of court case information generated by the state’s courts

 Are Kentucky Traffic Court Records Public Records?

-Kentucky traffic court records are regarded as public records and are available to members of the public under the public access to information law.
+Kentucky traffic court records are public records and are available to members of the public according to the provisions of the Freedom Of Information Law.
 Consequently, any member of the public can request to view all traffic records.
 The only exceptions to this are records that have been restricted by law or court order.

 Getting a Traffic Ticket in Kentucky